An exotic calculus of Berezin-Toeplitz operators: Simple Example Worked Out

-It is possibly instructive to see how the change of variables presented by Treves in \citep{Treves}, and used in Section \ref{section:composition}, applies to this simple example.
+It is possibly instructive to see how the change of variables presented by Tr\`eves in \cite{Treves}, and used in Section \ref{section:composition}, applies to this simple example.
 Let's consider a symbol $f$ to quantize.
 Then, as in \eqref{one part rewritten},

 with $x = (t_1 + i t_2), y = (t_3 + i t_4)$, $w = p_1 + i p_2$, and